gnosis/dex-research/dFusion/dFusionSpec.md

 Note that: Registering accounts by specified index (rather than incrementing) enables the possiblity for accounts to be closed and account slots to be made available.

+TODO - holding an account will likely incur some kind of fee.

 #### Registering tokens

 Token registration is performed by token address.